ernstc/rollup-plugin-import-contents/README.md

 ## License

-rollup-import-contents is licensed under the terms of the [**MIT**](https://github.com/ernstc/rollup-import-contents/blob/master/LICENSE) license.
+rollup-plugin-import-contents is licensed under the terms of the [**MIT**](https://github.com/ernstc/rollup-plugin-import-contents/blob/master/LICENSE) license.